frankthelen/rools/README.md

 Secondary design goal is to provide RETE-like efficiency and optimizations.

-These goals are partially conflicting, i.e., specifying rules in pure JavaScript may prevent certain optimizations.
 I am curious how far I can get -- utilizing modern ES6.

-It started as a holiday fun project.
+It started as a holiday project.
 And is still work in progress.
 Have a look, if you like.
 Comments are welcome.